-Top Six Best Related Post Plugins for WordPress
+Top Six Best Related Post Plugins for WordPress (2019)

 - Last updated:

-- 34 Comments
+- 38 Comments

-Top quality content is, of course, a big piece of the puzzle, but an easy to navigate website structure is just as important.
-After reading your article, a visitor will wonder what to do next — do they leave, or should they read more of your content?
+Top-quality content is, of course, a big piece of the puzzle, but an easy-to-navigate website structure is just as important.
+After reading your article, a visitor will wonder what to do next — should they leave or should they read more?

 One of the best ways to move people around your website is to include related content links at the bottom of your articles — another great method is internal linking.

 Related content links are an ideal way to encourage visitors to remain on your website, improving bounce rate, page views and time-on-site statistics — all metrics with a positive influence on your website’s SEO performance.
 They’re also a fantastic way to inject life into some of your older articles, which have been pushed off your front page and no longer receive the traffic they deserve.